 Where to Stay in Budapest – Top Hotels & Hostels to Suit Every Budget

-The Corinthia Hotel Budapest is one of the grandest hotel’s in the city and dates back to 1896.
+The Corinthia Hotel Budapest is one of the grandest and romantic hotels in the city and dates back to 1896.
 Beautifully renovated, the decor blends tradition with state of the art features and also offers an indoor pool, a Turkish steam bath and a Jacuzzi alongside a full spa service.

 Located in the heart of Pest, guests are within a short walk of all Budapest’s major attractions and major train station with great access to Hero’s Square and the Széchenyi Thermal Bath via the metro lines located only a few minutes from the hotel.

-Settle into this spacious, thoughtfully designed hotel located on the Danube bank; each room provides magnificent views of the Danube River, luxury bedding, a flat-screen TV and a newly renovated bathroom.
+Settle into this spacious, thoughtfully designed hotel located on the Danube bank; each room provides magnificent views of the Danube River and Gellért Hill, luxury bedding, a flat-screen TV and a newly renovated bathroom.
 This modern hotel has an enviable location for exploring beautiful Budapest and has an onsite spa, restaurant and bar should you want to make full use of the extensive facilities.

 The entrance is an architectural work of art and the 185 guest rooms feature an eclectic and cosmopolitan style combining antique and modern pieces.
 The hotel also boasts a Jacuzzi, Turkish Steam Bath & Sauna and is within walking distance of Oktogon, Andrassy Avenue and the House of Terror.

 Housing 600 works by the American contemporary artist Donald Sultan, the Art’Otel certainly lives us to its name.
-Situated in the centre of Budapest, right on the banks of the Danube river and only a short distance from the Chain Bridge, the hotel offers panoramic views of the Danube, the Fisherman’s Bastion and other famous sights.
+Situated in the castle district of Budapest, right on the banks of the Danube river and only a short distance from the Chain Bridge, the hotel offers panoramic views of the Danube, the Fisherman’s Bastion, Hungarian Parliament building and other famous sights.

 Located just 10-minute walk to the World Heritage site of the Buda Castle as well as the pedestrianized shopping area this boutique hotel is a great place to base yourself during your stay.

 Elegant and cosy, Continental Hotel Budapest is located in Budapest and provides an indoor/outdoor connecting pool, a sauna and a Jacuzzi.
 It is conveniently situated in the city centre.
 Book early to get super low rates!

 Budapest’s popular attractions and landmarks are within close proximity to the hotel, with the Dohany Street Synagogue, train station and Elizabeth Bridge only a brief walk away.

 Conveniently situated, Hotel Erzsebet City Center allows for easy access to Budapest’s main hot spots.
 A short stroll from the pedestrianized shopping street (Vaci Utca), it provides elegant rooms equipped with a private bathroom, a mini bar and movies-on-demand – and perfect for families: a babysitting services.